bernaldiaz/MecanicaCeleste-Zuluaga/nb/labels.md

 - Labels for '10.04.00.00.FormalismoHamiltoniano.MecanicaCeleste.ipynb':
 	- Labels for 'section':
 		* `#celeste_hamiltoniano`
+- Labels for '10.04.00.00.FormalismoHamiltoniano.ProblemasSeleccionados.ipynb':
+	- Labels for 'section':
+		* `#hamiltoniano_problemas`
 - Labels for '11.00.00.00.ApendiceAlgoritmos.ipynb':
 	- Labels for 'section':
 		* `#algoritmos_utiles`